Farzana201361-Nipa/Django_Project_Manager/README.md

 ### 1. Clone the repository

 Clone the project repository to your local machine:

         git clone <repository-url> which is : https://github.com/Farzana201361-Nipa/Django_Project_Manager

 Command to do that:
         git clone <https://github.com/Farzana201361-Nipa/Django_Project_Manager>

-        cd <project_manager>
+Innside project directory: cd <project_manager>

 As the repo already consist virtual environment you just need to activate it.

     To activate:

         On Windows: venv\Scripts\activate

         On macOS/Linux: source myenv/bin/activate

 Or you can also remove mine:

         rm -rf myenv

 And create your own:

         python3 -m venv myenv

-Install all the dependencies inside virtual environment to avoid conflicts with other projects:
+### 1. Install all the dependencies inside virtual environment to avoid conflicts with other projects:
     pip install django
     Upgrade pip if necessary: pip install --upgrade pip check if django is installed or not: ython -m django --version